 Although CCGs had no formal role to performance manage membership practices, case study sites experienced a tension between wanting to engage with their membership practices and being in a position to potentially challenge practices about actions and decisions being made that could impact on commissioning decisions.
 A significant challenge was trying to ensure that member practices adhered to CCG policies without any formal contractual mechanisms to hold the practices to account (these were held by NHSE).
 Although official documents referred to a more supportive CCG role to improve the quality of local primary care services, examples from case study sites demonstrated that CCGs were carrying out more performance management roles which included practices being compared against each other with regards to particular indicators and practices such as peer poor performing practices working with good performing practices, to improve primary care services.

-The role, purpose and remit of Locality groups (groupings within CCGs, often based on past historical relationships e.g. Practice Based Commissioning or geographic) remained unclear, especially for those groups which had undergone a merger.
+The role, purpose and remit of Locality groups (see page 36) remained unclear, especially for those groups which had undergone a merger.
 There was a lack of clarity over the extent to which Locality groups should have responsibility for budgets and for commissioning decisions.
 The performance management of practice behaviour relating to commissioning such as referrals and prescribing was viewed as a legitimate role for CCGs, often building on work already started in sites.
 However, a potential tension between the desire to be a meaningful membership organisation and the perceived need to manage performance was evident.

 These findings suggested that what it means to ‘engage’ grassroots’ GPs in CCGs was yet to be clearly formulated.
 The meaning of ‘membership’, the extent to which grassroots’ GPs are expected to ‘own’ the agenda, the purpose of ‘communication’ and the role of Locality groups all still needed careful consideration and ‘engagement’ may mean different things in groups of different sizes.